napcatstudio/translate/README.md

 Tools to maintain meaning ordered word files.

+It is a port of some pre go modules tools that go modules broke.
+It was also broken by the Google Translate API changes and API security changes.

+It has one command line tool *translate*.

 ## translate tool

 translate is a tool for managing meaning ordered words files.